HOW DESIGN CREATES AN EMOTIONAL EXPERIENCE

 The speaker profiles from this event can be viewed below.

-Muriel Altunaga Aguirre Director, Global Workplace Solutions, CBRE
+Muriel Altunaga Aguirre Director, Workplace Advisory, CBRE

 Senior architect with 20+ years of experience in workplace strategy, change management, concept design, architecture design and building.
 Muriel has experience in the entire architectural process from the concept of design to the constructive detail for execution on site, as well as the management of planning licenses for projects of different scales.×